Neruppile Pootha Malar: Production

 Neruppile Pootha Malar was written and directed by Perumal of Nagercoil, using the stage name Kausic, and produced by A. M. Sathiyanesan of Elizabeth Productions.
 Cinematography was handled by R. Sampath, and editing by S. I. Perumal and R. Rajagopal.
 Principal photography began on 14 April 1980 at Maryland Studios.
 After completing the shooting there, Kausic went to Kanyakumari and spent ten days shooting at Lady Immaculate Middle School, the church on the east coast of Kanyakumari, the Virgin Mary statue on the West Coast, Gandhimandapam, Vivekananda Mandapam, Swimming Pool and then Chittar Dam.
-The climax scene began filming on 30 October at St. Lourdes Temple, Chettupattu, and involved over 3000 extras.
+The climax scene began filming on 30 October at St. Lourdes Temple, Chetpet, and involved over 3000 extras.

 Soundtrack

 The soundtrack was composed by K. V. Mahadevan.

 Release and reception

 Neruppile Pootha Malar was released on 13 March 1981.
 When the film was screened for Sivakumar's friends at the Savera Hotel, his sons Suriya and Karthi, who were also present, reacted with shock at the climax as it involved their father's character being mercilessly beaten.
 Nalini Sastry of Kalki panned the film.